Trusted WordPress tutorials, when you need them most.

 You won’t know how effective your WordPress disaster recovery plan is unless you actually test it.

 For instance, you can simulate a disaster and test your plan by restoring your website from a backup to a local or staging environment.
-This will ensure that your backups are up to date or the scheduled backups are working correctly.
+This will ensure that your backups are up to date and that the scheduled backups are working correctly.

-In case there is an error while restoring the backup or you feel an important element is missing in the backup files, then you can fix it during the simulation.
+In case there is a WordPress error while restoring the backup or you feel an important element is missing in the backup files, then you can fix it during the simulation.

 You should also ensure that your website is functioning correctly, all your data is intact, and everything is working as it should.

 We hope this article helped you learn how to make a WordPress disaster recovery plan.
-You may also want to see our guide on how to contact WordPress support and our ultimate WordPress maintenance guide.
+You may also want to see our guide on crucial maintenance tasks to perform regularly and our ultimate WordPress maintenance guide.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.